PAPA Syndrome

 The mutated gene produces a hyperphosphorylated protein that binds excessively to pyrin, thus restricting pyrin’s anti-inflammatory activity, which possibly involves inhibiting neutrophil activation and chemotaxis by blocking activation of inflammasomes.
 PSTPIP1 variants have been identified in a broad spectrum of phenotypes such as PAPASH (pyoderma gangrenosum, acne, and suppurative hidradenitis with pyogenic arthritis ) and PASH (pyoderma gangrenosum, acne, and suppurative hidradenitis without pyogenic arthritis) (1).

-Arthritis begins in the first decade of life and is progressively destructive.
+Arthritis usually begins in the first decade of life and is progressively destructive.
 Episodes of mild trauma may trigger the arthritis.
 Poorly healing ulcers with undermined edges may appear, often at sites of injury (eg, at vaccination sites).
 Acne is usually nodulocystic and, if untreated, causes scarring.
 By puberty, arthritis tends to subside, and cutaneous symptoms predominate.

 PAPA Syndrome (Pyogenic Arthritis, Pyoderma Gangrenosum, and Acne Sy...